mytch444/mlm/README.md

 My lisp interpreter.

 A simple (ok, it's probably an overly complicated, not functional piece of shit) lisp interpreter.
 It's currently being developed.
+It is being made in such a way that is should be easy to use for adding lisp scripting to something.
+Like what emacs does.
+Not sure how to explain that.
-It will eventually use my own dialect of lisp that takes some influences from haskel.
+It will uses my own dialect of lisp that takes some influences from haskel.

 No idea what I'll use it for.